AntsugDev/IssueGitLab/README.md

+Here’s the English translation of the text, formatted so you can copy it easily:

+---

-# Issue project
+# Issue Project

-## Linguaggi
+## Languages

-- php 8.3
+- PHP 8.3
-- laravel 11
+- Laravel 11
-- node 20.11.0
+- Node 20.11.0
-- npm 10.2.4
+- NPM 10.2.4
-- database sqlite in file presente sotto il path *storage/app/database*
+- Database: SQLite file located under the path *storage/app/database*

 ## Login

-La login avviene attraverso SSO realm operatore.
+The login is performed via SSO.

 ## Docker